w3f/Grants-Program/applications/CryptoCheckout.md

 - Folders with crypto currencies symbols contain the qr images for each transaction.
 - Other folders contain the main index.php file of each page.

-- Documentation:
+- Documentation: the source code is in the app.js file, within the api folder.
     - At the initial release, where the wallet were generated on the site when the merchant hit generate merchant ID ([changelog](https://cryptocheckout.co/changelog)), this project used the official js packages for each crypto currency to implement the basic operations like generating wallets, creating, signing & submitting transaction fellowing the official documentation for each crypto currency.
 Below are examples but not limited:
         - For Polkadot, this project used @polkadot/api package: https://www.npmjs.com/package/@polkadot/api fellowing this documentation: https://polkadot.js.org/docs/ui-keyring/start/install.
     - After the update, this project ignore the previous packages when generating & importing the wallet to be used for the transactions, to match the addresses with the TrustWallet & Metamask apps/extensions, it used the official TrustWallet package:
-        - https://www.npmjs.com/package/@trustwallet/wallet-core, fellowing this official doc: https://developer.trustwallet.com/developer/wallet-core/integration-guide/wallet-core-usage
+        - https://www.npmjs.com/package/@trustwallet/wallet-core, fellowing this official doc: https://developer.trustwallet.com/developer/wallet-core/integration-guide/wallet-core-usage.
+        -  The last update ignore all that previous development, for privacy issue, (the merchant prefer to not generate their wallet with CryptoCheckout, so we enable the merchant accept DOT by sharing only their addresses), the previous updates are DEPREACATED now.
 ## Development Roadmap :nut_and_bolt:

 This section should break the development roadmap down into milestones and deliverables.
 To assist you in defining it, we have created a document with examples for some grant categories [here](../docs/Support%20Docs/grant_guidelines_per_category.md).
 Since these will be part of the agreement, it helps to describe *the functionality we should expect in as much detail as possible*, plus how we can verify and test that functionality.
 Whenever milestones are delivered, we refer to this document to ensure that everything has been delivered as expected.